sezRR/sezRR/README.md

 <h1 align="center">👋 hi_there;</h1>
-<p align="center">Hi, I'm Sezer.
-I love programming and creating projects.
-Nowadays, I'm currently working on personal projects.</p>
+<p align="center">Hello World!
+I'm Sezer, a programming enthusiast with a knack for creative projects.
+I love diving into new coding challenges and exploring different technologies, constantly seeking to expand my skills and knowledge in the field.</p>

 <p align="center">
     📫For contact <b>me@sezertetik.dev</b>